EdenMalka58/insuranceSystem/docs/source/index.rst

 Welcome to the backend documentation for the **Insurance System**.

-This documentation describes the AWS Lambda–based backend, including:
+This documentation describes the AWS Lambda - based backend, including:
 - API Gateway endpoints
 - Lambda handler functions
 - Shared Lambda Layers